Building a Slack Lunch Bot with Node.js and Cheerio

 Lunch is a surprisingly frequent topic in office Slack channels.

 Someone asks where to eat, someone else checks a restaurant website, and a few minutes later the whole discussion starts again the next day.
+I built LunchBot because I wanted to kill that cycle of daily office friction with a bit of simple automation.

-1. Fetch lunch menus from restaurant websites.
+1. Scrape lunch menus from local restaurant websites.

-3. Post the results into Slack.
+3. Post the results directly into Slack where the conversation is already happening.

 Tech Stack